Proman4713/Design-And-Video-Editing/README.md

 2. **Personal Work (`/Personal Designs/`)**
    <br>&emsp;Licensed Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 See [`Personal Designs/LICENSE.md`](./Personal%20Designs/LICENSE.md).

-Please respect these terms when forking, sharing, or embedding any of these assets.
+Please be sure to respect these terms when forking, sharing, or embedding any of these assets.